hmsgit/nrpcle/hbp_nrp_cle/doc/source/transfer_functions.rst

 The third part of a transfer function is the actual function, i.e. the specification how the robot topics and device configuration (either for sending or receiving data) is connected.
 This specification can be done through arbitrary Python code.
 The data source is fed into the function as a formal parameter, whereas the return value is taken and sent to the target sink, i.e. the targeted robot topic or device.
 Further communication is possible through communication objects directly.

-A quick overview on how these concepts are implemented in the TF framework can be found :doc:`here<tutorial_tf>`.
+A quick overview on how these concepts are implemented in the TF framework can be found :doc:`here<tutorials/index>`.

 Transfer Function Framework Architecture
 ----------------------------------------